Convergence of Goal-Oriented Adaptive Finite Element Methods for Nonsymmetric Problems: Complexity

+Here we make the usual approximation class assumptions on primal and dual solutions $u \in \cA_s \an z \in \cA_t$.
+The second inequality in~\eqref{CSL1} follows from~\eqref{total_equiv_quasi} the equivalence of the total error and quasi-error.
+As compared with the analogous result for the standard adaptive method in~\cite{CKNS08}, $\# \cT_k - \# \cT_0 \le C \left( \nrse{u - u_k}^2 + \gamma_p \osc_k^2 (u_k, \cT_k) \right)^{-1/2s} $, the same procedure applied to the goal-oriented method bounds the complexity but fails to produce an optimal bound as is shown for the Laplacian in~\cite{MoSt09}.
+We find in our numerical results, however, that our marking and refinement strategy is comparable to that presented in~\cite{MoSt09}.

-We start with two fairly standard results that will be needed in the complexity analysis.
-The {\em global lower bound} may be found in~\cite{MeNo05} Lemma 3.1 and a similar result in~\cite{MoSt09} Proposition 4.3 and Corollary 4.4.
-The {\em localized upper bound} is established in~\cite{CKNS08} Lemma 3.6.
+To show the equivalence of the total error and quasi-error, we start with a fairly standard result that may be found in~\cite{MeNo05} Lemma 3.1 and a similar result in~\cite{MoSt09} Proposition 4.3 and Corollary 4.4.

-\begin{lemma}[Global lower bound] Let the problem data satisfy Assumption~\ref{data_assumptions} and the mesh satisfy Assumption~\ref{mesh_assumptions}.
+\begin{lemma}[Global lower bound] Let the problem data satisfy Assumption~\ref{data_assumption1s} and the mesh satisfy Assumption~\ref{mesh_assumption1s}.
 Let $\cT_1, \cT_2 \in \T$ and $\cT_2 \ge \cT_1$ a full refinement.
-Let $u_k \in \V_k$ the solution to~\eqref{discrete_primal}, $k = 1,2$.
+Let $u_k \in \V_k$ the solution to~\eqref{discrete_prima1l}, $k = 1,2$.
 Then there is a global constant $c_2 > 0$ such that

 \end{lemma}